gwizard/gwizard/README.md

 be on the Dagger2 roadmap yet, and in the mean time, Guice works great.

 ### What's missing?
 LOTS.
-Metrics, health checks, web views, more configuration options for Jetty, instructions on how to build a fat jar (you can just follow [Dropwizard's example](http://dropwizard.io/getting-started.html#building-fat-jars)), probably some sort of
+Health checks, web views, more configuration options for Jetty, instructions on how to build a fat jar (you can just follow [Dropwizard's example](http://dropwizard.io/getting-started.html#building-fat-jars)), probably some sort of
 *very* simple authentication/authorization framework (AOP is grand).
 Maybe a little bit of glue for MongoDB.